dmbarbour/wikilon/docs/AwelonLang.md

 ### Sophisticated Types

-For the most sophisticated types, such as GADTs, existential types, dependent types, or types annotated with proof tactics, we will need a type description language together with a simple annotation to 'comment' on the type.
-We could annotate stack types inline similar to assertions:
+For the more sophisticated types - such as GADTs, signatures, existential types, dependent types - we cannot rely on inference or simple annotations.
+We need a type description language with flexible abstraction and factoring.
+A viable option:

         [type description of stack](type)d

-Awelon doesn't specify a type description language.
-We're free to use strings or data structures.
+Awelon doesn't specify a type description language, but we're free to use strings or data structures.
 Static analysis tools should recognize de-facto standards by ad-hoc means, such as a version comment within the type description.

 *Aside:* Type descriptions related to words can generally be moved outside of mainline code, into auxiliary definitions.
 But it's better to use annotations even within these auxiliary definitions, to avoid relying on naming conventions.
 E.g. `foo_type = [[foo][type description](type)]`.